hpcc-systems/ECLCloudIDE/readme.md

   * ~~share with a user~~ _both of these methods (user & group) replaced by url_
   * ~~share with a group~~
   * ~~generate a url to share a workspace, rather than specifically assigning to users / groups~~
+  * need to do something about sharing deleted workspaces

 * ~~change datasets/scripts left nav to more closely resemble a file explorer in a text-editor / ide~~